e0ipso/e0ipso.github.io/_posts/2020-10-14-connect-vpn-whent-computer-boots.md

 @hourly /usr/local/bin/protonvpn disconnect && /usr/local/bin/protonvpn connect -f
 ```

+## I wish...
+My only issue is that I don't have a visual queue in my desktop environment to remind me that I am
+(dis)connected to the VPN.
+I will do some research on this and update the article if I find anything
+relevant.

 ## Sources
 I found the systemd scripts in:
   - [The official documentation for the CLI tool](https://github.com/ProtonVPN/linux-cli/blob/master/USAGE.md#via-systemd-service).